 In addition to working in the Gift shop and at vendor sales, Women’s Board members participate in several other areas of service:

-Current ongoing areas of financial support include annual scholarships for nurses, camisoles for breast cancer patients and medical research programs.
+Current ongoing areas of financial support include annual scholarships for nurses, camisoles and robes for breast cancer patients and medical research programs.
 Other projects are funded as requests are made to the Board – generally through the Summa Health Foundation.

 The Women’s Board of Summa Health is an organization of active, committed, mission-directed members who engage in service projects including volunteering in the gift shop and/or other fundraising efforts within a facilitative organizational structure.

 The Women's Board of Summa Health was initiated in 1892.
 Then called the “Ladies Auxiliary,” the organization was created – according to local newspaper accounts – to “raise a portion of the money needed to carry on the hospital work and to maintain oversight of the hospital work peculiar to women.
 “The Women’s Board, as it exists today, was founded in 1922 as the “Women’s Auxiliary Board of Akron City Hospital”.
 In 1958, a subsidiary Junior Board was founded by the Auxiliary Board to serve the hospital, to provide financial assistance and to stimulate interest in the hospital among younger women.
 The Junior Board and the Women’s Auxiliary Board consolidated in 2007.
 In 2022 the Women’s Board of Summa Health celebrated 100 years of service to the Summa Health System.